I’ve been getting questions about how to maintain your sales over time.

 Keep your sentences short and focus on relating to your customers.

 Use descriptive words to engage your customers’ five senses.
-Words such as smooth, soft, crisp, are great to use to captivate your customer’s imagination and get them to experience your product.
+Words such as smooth, soft, and crisp, are great to use to captivate your customer’s imagination and get them to experience your product.

 Any keywords you can’t include in the description can be added to the search terms fields.
+Amazon has 7 search term fields that allow up to 50 characters each.

 Reviews play a big role in your ranking and sales.
 The more reviews your product has the better since it creates social proof.